srinivasa-vasu/ybdb-vanguard/README.md

 5. Java testcontainers
 6. Securing Spring Boot Microservices
 7. Data migration workflow from mysql to ybdb
+8. Data migration workflow from mariadb to ybdb
+9. Data migration workflow from postgres to ybdb
-8. Change data capture(CDC) workflow from ybdb to postgres
+10. Change data capture(CDC) workflow from ybdb to postgres
-9. Change data capture(CDC) streaming workflow from ysql to ycql
+11. Change data capture(CDC) streaming workflow from ysql to ycql
-10. Data distribution and scalability
+12. Data distribution and scalability
-11. Data replication, fault tolerance and high availability Enter the number of the exercise (0 to exit): 1 Initializing the workspace for Into the distributed and postgres++ sql universe.
+13. Data replication, fault tolerance and high availability Enter the number of the exercise (0 to exit): 1 Initializing the workspace for Into the distributed and postgres++ sql universe.
 [main 5e2b86a] Into the distributed and postgres++ sql universe